sametcelikbicak/pomodoro/README.md

 1. Fork the repository and create a feature branch
 2. Run and test locally (`npm install && npm run dev`)
-3. Keep code formatted with `npm run format` and linted with `npm run lint` before submitting a PR
+3. Keep code formatted with `npm run format` before submitting a PR

 ## License